 Time passes, but I don’t notice, as I’m absorbed in my work.
 My grumbling stomach interrupts my flow and I realize that it’s suddenly 11 am.
 I amble into the kitchen and peer into the fridge, pondering what the most important meal of the day has in store for me.
 Cheese, bread, some cold cuts and maybe an avocado if I’m feeling fancy.
 As I’m waiting for my bread to toast, I hear a scratching sound.
 I turn around, and Kimani emerges from Tiffany’s room, his paws making a loud tapping sound against the hardwood floor.
 I bid both Tiffany and Kimani good morning before resettling at the dining room table, breakfast plate in tow.

 Ten minutes later, Tiffany joins me at the table.
 It’s time for Kimani’s morning walk, but first, we discuss our plan for the day.
 Like most days, we determine our itinerary by checking our Google document aptly titled “Valencia to-do’s.”
+It’s inspired by many resources, including this one.
 We agree to leave at 1pm to check out the Russafa market.
 Since it’s a Monday, there’s also a flea market outside.

 A little before 1 o’ clock, I turn off my “Verano Forever” playlist.
 Although Kimani usually accompanies us on our adventures, he’s staying home today.
 Dogs aren’t allowed inside the market.
 So we turn off the AC, bid him farewell, and make our way to our favorite hipster neighborhood, Russafa.